ehmicky/autoserver/README.md

   - default values, timestamps, computed values
   - aggregation
   - migrations
   - use Express instead od doing our own HTTP handling
-  - if you are wondering about the "layers" module, it's useless and will be removed

-Many of this will be very fast to implement, I just need to get to it!
+Many of this will be fast to implement, I just need to get to it!

 # How to start